sitati-elsis/pleo-challenge/PROGRESS.md

  We will keep an open loop that listens for new files in the events folder at intervals to process the files.

  A better implementation is to have those files on s3 and use something fancy like an s3 sensor.

+ ### Testing that the pipeline works

+ List the docker containers to get the container id for the postgress database using the `docker -ps -a` command

+ Use the command `docker exec -it <container id> bash` to get a bash shell in the container

+ Connect into the database using the `psql -U dwh` command

+ Write whatever SQL statements you have in mind to get the records stored in the events table